 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Dwelling house Accepted Park Sales office Landing Editor's note-Landings are regulated as prescribed tidal works under the Coastal Protection and Management Act Substation Accepted Utility installation If provided by a public sector entity Telecommunications Accepted facility If aerial cabling for broadband purposes Accepted If a tenancy change from an existing food and drink outlet, office or shop, and not involving any external building work.
-Code assessment Code assessment Food and drink outlet Office Shop If not accepted and: (1) part of a short term accommodation development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet, office or shop does not exceed 250m2 Tourist accommodation zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code outlet Office If not accepted and: (1) part of a short term accommodation development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet, office or shop does not code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access outlet Office If not accepted and: (1) part of a short term accommodation development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet, office or shop does not exceed 250m2 code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code omply with any relevant acceptable de MP1.3 will require a concurrence the Regulation.
-Tourist accommodation zone Outlet Office Shop Dual occupancy If not accepted and: (1) part of a short term accommodation development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet, office or shop does not exceed 250m2 Accepted subject to requirements Editor's note-Dual occupancies that do not coutcomes of the Queensland Development Coagency referral to Council under Schedule 9 of code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code omply with any relevant acceptable de MP1.3 will require a concurrence f the Regulation. outlet Office Shop If not accepted and: (1) part of a short term accommodation development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet, office or shop does not exceed 250m2 Accepted subject to requirements Editor's note-Dual occupancies that do not coutcomes of the Queensland Development Co code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code omply with any relevant acceptable de MP1.3 will require a concurrence the Regulation.
-Tourist accommodation zone code relopment that is accepted subject to the not complying with an acceptable
+Code assessment Food and drink If not accepted and: outlet Office Shop (1) part of a short term accommodation development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet, office or shop does not exceed 250m2 Tourist accommodation zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Office (1) part of a short term accommodation development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet, office or shop does not code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access Office (1) part of a short term accommodation development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet, office or shop does not exceed 250m2 code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code omply with any relevant acceptable de MP1.3 will require a concurrence Office Shop (1) part of a short term accommodation development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet, office or shop does not exceed 250m2 Accepted subject to requirements Editor's note-Dual occupancies that do not coutcomes of the Queensland Development Co code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code omply with any relevant acceptable de MP1.3 will require a concurrence the Regulation.
+Tourist accommodation zone code elopment that is accepted subject to the not complying with an acceptable

-Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Caretaker's Code assessment residence Dwelling unit Multiple dwelling Relocatable home park Resort complex Rooming accommodation Short term accommodation Tourist park If building height does not exceed 14m Tourist accommodation zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Code assessment Community care centre Community use If total gross floor area of the proposed use and any existing community care centre or community use does not exceed 250m Tourist accommodation zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Code assessment Hotel If on the same site as the Point Lookout Hotel Tourist accommodation zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Impact assessment ole and not meeting the description of development and assessment The planning scheme
+Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Caretaker's Code assessment residence Dwelling unit Multiple dwelling Relocatable home park Resort complex Rooming accommodation Short term accommodation Tourist park If building height does not exceed 14m Tourist accommodation zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Code assessment Community care centre Community use If total gross floor area of the proposed use and any existing community care centre or community use does not exceed 250m 2 Tourist accommodation zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Code assessment Hotel If on the same site as the Point Lookout Hotel Tourist accommodation zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Impact assessment ole and not meeting the description of development and assessment The planning scheme